FAQ + WHAT IS SHIBARI?

 WHAT IS SHIBARI?

-So, what is this shibari rope bondage thing anyway...?
+What is this shibari rope bondage thing anyway...?
 In short... shibari refers to the Japanese style of rope bondage that has become popular in BDSM and kink communities around the world.
 The word "shibari" simply means "to tie" in Japanese.

 The main thing I would share about shibari is that the focus is on the pleasure in the tying process rather than simply getting to an end result.
 The ties are often designed to highlight the unique beauty of the body being tied, and applied in a way which creates a sense of trust and vulnerability.
 This style of rope requires a high level of skill and knowledge to perform safely, especially suspension, as it involves placing pressure on specific areas of the body and manipulating the rope in precise ways to avoid injury.